saniaaftar/RoBERTa2VecTM/README.md

 ---

 ### Input data
-The input dataset can be downoaded from [Kaggle](https://www.kaggle.com/datasets/fahd09/hadith-dataset).
+The input dataset has be downloaded from [Kaggle](https://www.kaggle.com/datasets/fahd09/hadith-dataset).

 ### Contacts